Zouheirhmaidann/WarehouseManagement-Backend/README.md

 ## API Endpoints

 - `POST /loginUser`: User authentication endpoint
-- `GET /fetchOrders`: Protected endpoint to fetch user-specific orders
+- `GET /fetchOrders`: Protected endpoint to fetch user-specific orders.
+Requires username in request headers and status as query parameter.
+Orders are filtered based on the username provided in the headers. (not by `id` for demo purposes)

 ## Prerequisites